 The Employment Relations Amendment Bill 2018 has been delayed.
 Some changes have already come into effect, with other changes now scheduled to come into effect on 6 May 2019.
 So what does this mean?

 Background: This Bill was introduced to Parliament in January 2018; had its first reading in February; and sent to the Select Committee, with a report due date of 1 August.
 However, this report was delayed, and published over a month later.
 This now means a delay to when some expected changes will come into effect.

 The Government has advised that “the purpose of this Bill is to restore key minimum standards and protections for employees, and to implement a suite of changes to promote and strengthen collective bargaining and union rights in the workplace.
 The changes are intended to introduce greater fairness in the workplace between employees and employers, in order to promote productive employment relationships.”

 The main changes are around the 90 day trial period, multi-employer collective agreements opt-out, and union access.
-More information about what changes will be implemented will be communicated in due course.
+A full list of the changes and dates they come into effect can be found here.

 For more information about this Bill, please click here.

 If you would like further information, or you need assistance with ensuring your business is ready for these changes, please get in touch with us.